pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

-# App Context API for Unity SDK
+# App Context API for Unity SDK (Summary)

-App Context (Objects v2) provides serverless storage for user, channel, and membership metadata.
-Clients can subscribe to set/update/remove events.
-Setting identical data doesn't trigger events.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
+Changes to object data (set, updated, removed) trigger real-time events; setting identical data doesn’t trigger events.
 To upgrade from Objects v1, see the migration guide.

 ## User

-Manage UUID metadata (list, fetch, set, remove).
+Manage UUID metadata: list, fetch, set, and remove.
+Include only needed fields to reduce payload.

 ### Get metadata for all users

-Get a paginated list of UUID metadata.
-Use filters and sorting.

-#### Method(s)
+Methods

 ```
 `1pubnub.GetAllUuidMetadata()